pivorodrigues/devopstips/hpaf.md

   - **[Tutorial] Running Hadoop Jobs**

     - Using Sqoop to transfer data from relational databases to Hadoop.
+Launching the scoop job:

-    `$ sqoop import-all-tables \`
+    `$ sqoop import-all-tables \ -m 1 \`

+    -